Can industrial thermal imaging help you detect problems in your plant?

 Monitoring should be made on electrical installation, piping, moving parts, heat-sensitive areas of the plant, and parts and structures.
 One of the ways you can monitor all this is by the use of thermal imaging technology.

-Thermal cameras do thermographic imaging.
-The cameras can be either fixed at a strategic location in various locations or handheld.
+Thermal cameras like those from Process Parameters, can be either fixed at a strategic location in various locations or handheld.
 Handheld cameras are key to checking individual areas of machinery and hard to reach sections of the plant.
 The information from the imaging is the analysed for action.